jromang/picochess/docs/usage.rst

 Choosing skill level
 --------------------
 Put the extra black queen on your DGT board to select skill level.
-Putting it on square A6 will select level 0 (easiest level), while B6 selects level 1, C6 selects level 2, etc. If no skill level is selected, PicoChess uses level 20 (the highest level) by default.
+Putting it on square A6 will select level 0 (easiest), while B6 selects level 1, C6 selects level 2, etc. If no skill level is selected, PicoChess uses level 20 (the highest level) by default.
 Level 20 can also be selected by placing the extra black queen on square E4.

-* Level 0 estimates about 1100 Elo ( Absolute beginner )
+* Level  0 estimates about 1100 Elo (Absolute beginner)
-* Level 10 estimates about 1750 Elo ( Mediate clubplayer )
+* Level 10 estimates about 1750 Elo (Mediate club player )
-* Level 20 estimates about 2570 Elo ( Advanced tournament player )
+* Level 20 estimates about 2570 Elo (Advanced tournament player)

 Choosing opening books
 ----------------------